berkininceoglu/berkininceoglu/README.md

 - 🔭 I’m currently working on : Graduation Project
 - 🌱 I’m currently learning : Flutter
 - 👯 I’m looking to collaborate on : New projects, ideas
-- 🤔 I’m looking for help with : Software Engineering Concepts
+- 🤔 I’m looking for help with : Mobile Development and Software Engineering Concepts